Sayan3990/Big-Data-PPT/Sayan-speech.md

 ## Accurate push based on big data application
 It tells
 - To realize the needs of consumers and exploreing different consumer groups
-- Including relevant recommendation and personalized recommendation
+- Including relevant and personalized recommendations
 - Then pushes effective product information to the market having target customers

 ## Fine management for big data analysis